Dreda Say Mitchell

-Background
+Early life and education

-Mitchell is a best-selling and award-winning crime author, broadcaster, journalist and campaigner who grew up on a housing estate in the East End of London.
+Mitchell grew up on a housing estate in the East End of London.
 Her parents are from the Caribbean island of Grenada.
-She attended Bishop Challoner Girls’ School and went on to receive a BA (Hons) in African history from SOAS, the School of Oriental and African Studies, University of London She also has a MA in education studies from the University of North London.
-For twenty-five years she worked as a teacher and education consultant in London with a special focus on raising the educational achievement of children from minority ethnic and working-class backgrounds.
-The Times Education Supplement: "Mitchell gives a voice to the working class communities she grew up in."
+She attended Bishop Challoner Girls' School.
+She received a BA (Hons) in African history from the School of Oriental and African Studies at the University of London, and a MA in education studies from the University of North London.

 Career

 Mitchell's writing career started on a creative writing course at Soho's Groucho Club where she began writing her debut novel Running Hot.
 Her debut was awarded the Memorial John Creasey Dagger, CWA, in 2005, the first time a Black British author has scooped this award.
 She has since written seventeen crime books, many with her writing partner Tony Mason, including their international best-selling psychological thriller, Spare Room.
 Lee Child describes her work, "As good as it gets.
 Mitchell is English fiction’s brightest new voice."
 Her Gangland Girls Crime series has been a No.1 crime series on Amazon.
 She has also written a Quick Read for The Reading Agency as part of their drive to enhance reading skills among hard to reach communities.
 She has been a judge on the National Book Awards, Index on Censorship Awards and The John Creasey Dagger.
 She was the 2011 chair of the Harrogate Theakston Crime Fiction Festival, Europe’s largest crime festival.
 Mitchell and Mason were part of Sky Arts ground-breaking Arts50 in 2019.